Egypt tour: escorted small group history & cultural tour of Egypt

 Accommodation: Fairmont Nile City or similar

-After breakfast, our guide will take us to see the Egyptian Museum of Antiquities (includes entrance inside the mummies room), the treasures of the Tomb of Tutankhamen are currently being relocated to a new museum due to open in March 2018 – The Grand Egyptian Museum.
+After breakfast, our guide will take us to see the Egyptian Museum of Antiquities (includes entrance inside the mummies room), the treasures of the Tomb of Tutankhamen are currently being relocated to a new museum due to open no later than January 2023 – The Grand Egyptian Museum.
+If the new museum is open to the public this collection will feature in the tour program supported by a local professional guide.
 We then visit Tahrir Square, a hugely important site in Egypt’s recent history.

 Afterwards, we drive to Old Cairo and step back in time, visiting the Ben Ezra Synagogue and the Old Coptic Church before having lunch in a local restaurant.
 After lunch, we visit the Mohammad Ali Alabaster Mosque in the Citadel, which was constructed from 1830 to 1857 under Mohammed Ali Pasha in the Ottoman style.
 Mohammed Ali Pasha was the ruler of Egypt and the founder of the country’s last dynasty of Khedives and Kings.
 We will finish the day in the Citadel of Salah El Din, and then head back to our hotel.